Frequently Asked Questions

 Communicating with the Court

-What does the Supreme Court do?
+What do the Appellate Courts do?

 The Supreme Court has other important responsibilities, such as establishing committees to study and recommend improvements in Nevada’s judicial system.
 Another significant duty of the Supreme Court is its supervision of the legal profession - both with regard to the admission of new lawyers and the imposition of discipline for lawyers who have violated the rules governing their professional conduct.
 The Justices also sit as commissioners of the state’s Board of Pardons.